XiongbingWang/GitReposity/readme2.txt

-Git is a distributed222 version control system.
+Git is a distribute222 version control system.
 Git is free software.
+Git is free softwareee.